dragonwei98/data-concentrator-data-service/README.md

-# Data Service Custom Adapter
+# Decentralized data forwarding to a higher-level device

 This example shows how to use the Data Service Custom Adapter